Optimality of testing procedures for survival data: The piecewise exponential model

 For convenience, we use a conjugate prior $p(\theta)$.
 This is obtained by letting all $\theta_{a,j}$ be independent and distributed as a gamma random variable with shape parameter $u_{a,j}$ and rate parameter $v_{a,j}$.
 With this choice, the distribution $p(\theta|x_e)$ presents independent $\theta_{a,j}$ components which are gamma distributed with shape parameter $u_{a,j}+ y_{e,a,j}$ and rate parameter $v_{a,j}+ s_{e,a,j}$, where the $y_{e,a,j}$ and $s_{e,a,j}$ are the sufficient statistics of $x_e$.
 The marginal likelihood $m(x)$ needed to implement the maximum-BEP test can thus be obtained explicitly from Equation \ref{eqn:marginal}:

 where $\Gamma(z)$ is the gamma function.

 As an example, Figure \ref{fig:sub1} shows the posterior means of the survival probabilities in the nivolumab or SOC arm of CheckMate 141 obtained from the piecewise exponential model.
-For all $j=1,\ldots, k=4$, we conveniently defined $\tau_j$ to be the $j$-th quintile of the distribution of follow-up times in the SOC arm.
-In different words, the prior model is chosen by peaking at the early stage trial.
+For all $j=1,\ldots, k=4$, we conveniently defined $\tau_j$ to be the $j$-th quintile of the distribution of follow-up times in the SOC arm \R{R1_cuts}($\tau_1=2.2$, $\tau_2=4.0$, $\tau_3=5.3$, and $\tau_4=7.9$ months).
+In other words, the prior model is chosen by peeking at the early stage trial.
 Additionally, we specify gamma priors on the $\theta_{a,j}$ with $u_{a,j}=v_{a,j}=10^{-3}$ for all $a$ and $j$.
 The posterior estimates (Figure \ref{fig:sub1}) reflect the delayed separation in the Kaplan-Meier curves, as the estimated survival probabilities diverge only after 4 months of follow-up.